 I've been very impressed with the Frantz.
 It's way cheaper, filters better, and replacement filters are a fraction of the cost of the others.
 Include these guys on your research list: www.wefilterit.com

 I wanted to post this earlier but could not find it.
 It has to do with maintenance on the PSD’s here is another link just on the bypass what I got out of this video is he is running his fleets 6L’s 20k with great success.
 Here is a link that deals with how heat and abuse can cause pocket book withdrawal.
 It also is quick and beief break down on how the turbo works.
-Here is a link on why 6L need to add an additive to the fuel.
-I was directed to this site from one of my customers.

 I'd be leary of trusting anything that guy says......
 While there is no doubt he sounds knowledgeable, this is the same guy who was telling people they needed to change their HPOP oil separately from their crankcase oil.........